digitalrebar/provision/doc/arch/data.rst

 IP        3     Default Gateway
 IP        6     DNS Server
 IP        15    Domain Name
-String    67    Next Boot File - e.g. lpxelinux.0
+String    67    Next Boot File - e.g. ipxe.pxe
 ========  ====  =================================

 golang template expansion also works in these fields.
 This can be